Voya Financial, Inc. (NYSE:VOYA) Shares Sold by Assenagon Asset Management S.A.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 29th.
 Shareholders of record on Monday, November 29th will be given a $0.20 dividend.
 This is a positive change from Voya Financial’s previous quarterly dividend of $0.17.
 The ex-dividend date of this dividend is Friday, November 26th.
 This represents a $0.80 dividend on an annualized basis and a yield of 1.27%.
 Voya Financial’s payout ratio is presently 5.15%.

-In other Voya Financial news, CEO Rodney O. Martin, Jr. sold 19,364 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
-The stock was sold at an average price of $70.00, for a total value of $1,355,480.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other news, CEO Rodney O. Martin, Jr. sold 19,364 shares of the company’s stock in a transaction on Wednesday, November 17th.
+The stock was sold at an average price of $70.00, for a total transaction of $1,355,480.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
 Also, insider Clyde Landon Jr. Cobb sold 2,994 shares of the company’s stock in a transaction on Thursday, December 2nd.
 The stock was sold at an average price of $63.61, for a total value of $190,448.34.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 36,678 shares of company stock worth $2,548,328.
 1.47% of the stock is owned by corporate insiders.

 About Voya Financial